The ‘Rapid’ approach to learning Thai

 This is because of the minimalistic ‘need to know’ philosophy underpinning the Rapid method: focus on as little amount of material as possible – using Accelerated Learning and other brain-based techniques to internalize and automate the material quickly and easily.

 The Rapid strategy is essentially as follows: learn to read, then develop an understanding through reading (and listening to the text being read out aloud), and practice speaking as a physical – not ‘linguistic’ – skill.
-I call it Face Gym.
 Don’t bother with writing, it isn’t necessary.
-(If are academically inclined or wish to produce articles then postpone this as a seperate endevor until after you’ve become fluent in reading and speaking.)

 It sounds like marketing hype, doesn’t it?
 But don’t take my word for it…